-- Proceed to the Analysis Window by pressing the Analyze button in the navigation column. - The compute2DantennaGainAndPhase.py analyzer will open by default - The default analyzer fields are the following: - simulationName: antennaArray2D - dumoNr: 30 - nlambda: 15.0
+- Proceed to the Analysis Window by pressing the Analyze button in the navigation column. - Open the compute2DantennaGainAndPhase.py analyzer by selecting it and selecting "open". - The default analyzer fields are the following:

+- simulationName: antennaArray2D

+- dumpNr: 30

-- gapWidth: 0.03
+nlambda: 15.0 gapWidth: 0.03

 - center: 0.0,-4.4969

-- dt: 5.59290428954e-12

-- freq: 1000000000.0
+dt: 5.59290428954e-12freq: 1000000000.0

-- The overwrite box should be checked
+• The overwrite box should be checked

-- Click Analyze in the top right corner.
+• Click Analyze in the top right corner.

-- The analysis is completed when you see the output shown in Fig. 3.9.
+• The analysis is completed when you see the output shown in Fig. 3.10.

+Fig. 3.10: The S-paramters for the excited element as well as the reference element associated with the constant S_PARAM_ELEM in the simulation setup are shown at the end of the analyzer run.

-The S-parameters for the excited element as well as the reference element associated with the constant S_PARAM_ELEM in the simulation setup are shown at the end of the analyzer run.
+The S-paramters for the excited element as well as the reference element associated with the constant S_PARAM_ELEM in the simulation setup are shown at the end of the analyzer run.

 This analyzer creates a text file with 5 columns.
 The first column is the theta direction in degrees, the second column is the analytical gain of the ISOLATED excited element in dB, the third column is the gain measured by VSim in dB, the fourth column is the analytical phase of the ISOLATED excited element in degrees, and the fith column is the phase measured by VSim in degrees.
-The name of the text file is SIMULATIONNAME_gainAndPhaseData.txt.
+The name of the text file is SIMULATIONNAME gainAndPhaseData.txt.